raajok/DotaOracle/README.md

 ## Other features
 Whenever anyone from my friend group joins a voice channel, Dota Oracle joins as well and plays the group's anthem.
 ## Acknowledgements
-- [JDA](https://github.com/discord-jda/JDA) is used to work with Discord
+- [JDA](https://github.com/discord-jda/JDA) is used to work with Discord.
-- [OpenDota](https://www.opendota.com/)'s API is used to provide most of the statistics.
+- [OpenDota](https://www.opendota.com/)'s API provides most of the Dota 2 statistics.
 - [Lavaplayer](https://github.com/lavalink-devs/lavaplayer) is used to play music in voice channels.
 - [jsoup](https://jsoup.org/) is used to scrape and parse HTML for the records command.